aminsaedi/aminsaedi/ReadMe.md

 # 💫 About Me:
- 🔭Web Developer with 5+ years of experiance <br>💬  Passionate about creating high-quality software that solves real-world problems.<br>⚡LPIC2 Certified Linux Engineer <br>🌱Always eager to collaborate and learn from others.<br><br>
+ 🔭Software Engineer with 5+ years of experiance <br>⚡LPIC2 Certified Linux Engineer <br>💬  Passionate about creating high-quality software that solves real-world problems.<br>🌱Always eager to collaborate and learn from others.<br><br>

 ## 🌐 Socials: